 You were planning on taking a summer vacation — and have enough airline reward miles in your account to go … somewhere.
 But you never exactly got around to booking the flights.
-And now it’s the middle of May.
+And now it’s already summer.

 Because summer travel is so popular, finding seats now could prove tricky.